 Do you know why CNN reaches over 7.5 million people and generates millions of pageviews each month?

 Well, one of the main reasons is that CNN is adept at giving the latest information about entertainment, politics and business, both locally and at the international level.
+This works for them on many levels; from being the ‘go to’ for news to better search results on the major search engines.

 A lot of software companies give updates on a regular basis, but they do it through their blogs.
 A typical example is Evernote.
 Each time a new feature gets added to its software, the company announces it on the Evernote blog.